allisonhorst/palmerpenguins/README.md

 <img src="figures/culmen_len_dep.png" width="600"/>

-#### Opportunities for means comparisons
+#### Opportunities for comparisons between groups

-There are a number of questions you could ask about means comparisons.
-Here are a couple histograms to consider.
+There are a number of questions you could ask about means comparisons, spread, effect size, etc. Here are a couple histograms to consider.

 Flipper length histograms: